joehinkle11/Automated-Corona-Builder/readme.md

 Fyi, I'm still putting this together.
+Most of the work I've done is in `corona-builder-helper.py`, so checkout that file if you want to see what has been accomplished so far.
+Automatic builds currently work, but I want to streamline the setup process before showing this to more people in the Corona community.

 # <img src="https://coronalabs.com/wordpress/wp-content/uploads/2014/12/Flat-Corona-300x300-75x75.png" width="30"> Welcome to the Automated Corona Builder <img src="https://coronalabs.com/wordpress/wp-content/uploads/2014/12/Flat-Corona-300x300-75x75.png" width="30">